healeyv-hash/assn2/README.md

 Healey Experiment Comparison.pdf: writeup of experiment results

+** Note: To see the output of the .ipynb file printed beneath each cell, please open the .ipynb file **within the zip file I submitted (healey_mlops_assn2/backup_python_documents/Assignment 2 Healey)**.
+The file in this github repo does not contain the individual outputs of each cell due to the nature of DataBricks/git.

 ## Prerequisites
 - A Databricks workspace with Unity Catalog enabled
 - See requirements.txt file for specific dependencies